OpenAPITools/openapi-generator/CONTRIBUTING.md

 ## Before submitting an issue

- - Before submitting an issue, search the [open issue](https://github.com/swagger-api/swagger-codegen/issues) and [closed issue](https://github.com/swagger-api/swagger-codegen/issues?q=is%3Aissue+is%3Aclosed) to ensure no one else has reported something similar before.
+ - Search the [open issue](https://github.com/swagger-api/swagger-codegen/issues) and [closed issue](https://github.com/swagger-api/swagger-codegen/issues?q=is%3Aissue+is%3Aclosed) to ensure no one else has reported something similar before.
  - The issue should contain details on how to repeat the issue, e.g.
    - the OpenAPI Spec for reproducing the issue (:bulb: use [Gist](https://gist.github.com) to share).
 If the OpenAPI Spec cannot be shared publicly, it will be hard for the community to help
    - version of Swagger Codegen